 “What a gorgeous place!
 I remember when you booked this location, I couldn’t wait to see how it turned out!
 I can tell you all are just having an outstanding experience, and you can write about the alpacas every day for all I care! 🙂 Have a great weekend.”

-I commented at the end of yesterday’s post expressing how we laughed over her comment about us posting excessively about the alpacas.
+At the end of yesterday’s post, I commented how we laughed over her comment about us posting excessively about the alpacas.
 As each day passes, I’ve come to realize how impossible it will be for me not to write about them and post photos.

 After all, there are approximately 90 alpacas surroundings us along with a wide array of cows on the bordering properties.
 How can we avoid noticing their activities throughout the day with a perfect spot to sit in the warmth of the sun on the veranda and with huge windows and walls of glass throughout the house?